joanna58599/IndexedCartoon/README.md

 ## Future optimization

 Add more artists' websites and set it as a parameter, and adjust the categories accordingly.
-Select pictures from different pages instead of just the first page.
+Select pictures from different pages from the original website instead of just the first page.
+Tests.
+Add UI feedback if the call to artist's website is slow.